RWS-NL/air-node-packages/README.md

 ### Publishing new versions

 1. Run `yarn build` to ensure you're about to publish all latest versions.
 This repo has TypeScript code that needs to be compiled to JavaScript before it can be published!
+2. Prepare a git commit for your changes.
+But instead of using `git push` to finish the commit, go to the next step using `lerna publish`.
-2. Run `lerna publish` to start the publishing process.
-This will publish packages to NPM.
+3. Run `lerna publish` to start the publishing process.
+This will publish packages to NPM and commit the change to github.

 #### If `lerna publish` fails